Land Rover Discovery Sport review - Engines, performance and drive

 Not exciting to drive, but ride and refinement are right towards the top of the class

-The update to the Discovery Sport range in 2019 brought a strengthened chassis, making it 10 per cent more rigid than the previous model.
+The update to the Discovery Sport range in 2019 brought a strengthened chassis, making it 10% more rigid than the previous model.
 This, plus revised engine and subframe mounting points for the engine and suspension subframe, means that it’s more refined than ever before.
 It’s really noticeable out on the road, where tyre roar and suspension noise are better suppressed than in many rivals.

 The Land Rover’s relaxing character is enhanced by a composed ride.
 There’s a firm edge to the suspension at low speed that means it's less cossetting than a Mercedes GLC (at least one on air suspension), but the multi-link rear axle comes into its own the faster you go.
 Most bumps and potholes are effortlessly smoothed out.